Wilson High School

-The student population of 1696 students has grown by 20% over five years.
+- Wilson High School's student population of 1,791 students has grown by 5% over five school years.

-The teacher population of 122 teachers has grown by 15% over five years.
+- The teacher population of 121 teachers has stayed relatively flat over five school years.

 |Grades Offered||Grades 9-12|